 In fact, it’s no stretch of the imagination to say that the entire offshore financial system was engineered and steered from the beating heart of UK finance, London — though historically, the City would deny such influence.

-But, don’t worry, offshore banking through the UK (and its territories) still offers plenty of opportunities.
+But, don’t worry, opening bank accounts offshore through the UK (and its territories) still offers plenty of opportunities.
 In fact, clients with the right information can still protect their assets, increase tax efficiencies, and even obtain second passports… all from an offshore bank account.
-The question is, how do you choose where to open accounts?

 Of course, certain islands have carved out key areas of expertise, insulating them from direct competition.
 For example…